jimkang/franz-list/README.md

 ## Is it secure?

 This app is not battle-tested nor meant for any application that deals with safety or money.
 It does provide deterrence against the lazier vandals, though.

+# Setup

+- Create a `.env` file containing a STORE_PATH that points to a JSON file that will serve as the store for the app.
+- There is an example store file in [tests/fixtures/test-store-a-initial-state.json].

+## TODO

+- Run it for real?